ayelefransi/Design-and-Implementation-of-a-Minimax-Game-Playing-Agent-/README.md

    ```bash
    python --version
    ```
-   *If using Python 2, you'll need Python 3.6+*

 2. **Download Project Files:**
    - Download or extract the project folder to your desired directory

 3. **File Structure:**
-   Ensure `tictactoe.py` is in the project root directory
+   Ensure `Adversarial Search – Minimax Algorithm.ipynb` is in the project root directory

 ---